Echoes

 Escorting Execution

 After a few early moves, developing a business plan is a hearty exercise.
-Business plans are less pivotal than some scholars preach, but writing a business plan does force you to pick through the details of your business.
-This deliberate planning will help pave a path toward sustainability.
-The understandings will also help you articulate honest details to potential co-founders, investors, and early adopters.
+Business plans are less pivotal than scholars may preach, but developing a business plan does force you to pick through the specifics of any business.
+The detailed planning can pave a path toward sustainability and help you articulate opportunities to potential co-founders, new hires, outsourced talent, investors, and early adopters.

-This first version of a business plan does not need to be super long, but it should include a handful of key elements.
-While this can feel heavy, the work you previously put into wireframing and canvasing will lighten the load as you flesh out details.
-Below are the traditional elements to include:
+The first version of a business plan does not need to be long, but it should include a handful of key elements:

 1. Executive Summary